arpitbbhayani/articles/blogs/fsm.md

 >>> [next(fgen) for _ in range(10)]
 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ```

+Hence now one process could ask for 10 numbers while other could ask for 1000 but the `fib` will not be compuing all values and storing it in memoty rather it will compute and yield values one by one.

 ## Coroutines
 Python coroutines are resumable functions that wait for